Blac Chyna Wins Important Victory In Legal Fight Against The Kardashians

-Blac Chyna’s lawsuit against The Kardashians will be moving forward despite the reality TV star family’s efforts to strike it down.
+Blac Chyna’s lawsuit against the Kardashians will be moving forward despite the reality TV star family’s efforts to strike it down.
 The Blast reports that while parts of Chyna’s lawsuit have been thrown out, the judge has retained most of it which means that Dream Kardashian’s mother will have her day in court.

 “Today the court REJECTED the Kardashian family’s request to strike Chyna’s entire lawsuit.” read a statement from her attorney Lisa Bloom.